Subscribe To This Site

 I followed Chris' advice and took copious notes through our phone consultations.
 I was more than prepared when the Hearing date came.

-Because of the knowledge I gleaned in speaking with Chris I knew the actual definition of insubordination.
+Because of the knowledge I gleaned in speaking with Chris I finally knew what insubordination means.

 At the Hearing I could tell my ex-employer was not as wise.
 I left the Hearing with a good feeling.